 I will never make any income guarantees, because you need to act on the steps in the Freelance Success Framework to make freelancing work for you.

-And I’m also not telling you a recession isn’t cause for concern.
+And I’m also not telling you a recession isn’t cause for concern and careful spending.

 But what I am telling you is that recessions (and inflation/economic downturns/market corrections) can be huge opportunities for freelancers.

 See, when economic problems hit, most people cut their spending and get scared.
 But that’s most *people*.
 Companies think very differently.

 In challenging economic times, companies get hyper-focused on making sure they survive—meaning, they get hyper-focused on solidifying their business, shoring up their sales, and doing whatever they have to make it through.

 First, they get hyper-focused on activities that benefit the business.
 As our Freelance Success Framework students know, one of the key messages to convey is exactly how your service benefits a business—how it helps it grow, make more sales, or save money.

 Fundamentally, your freelance service—whatever it is—benefits the business in some way.
 By conveying how, you make yourself indispensible to business.

 And, second, businesses are especially likely to hire freelancers during these times.
 They don’t want to have to deal with the commitment of hiring employees when they don’t know what the economy will do, so they’re THRILLED to bring on freelancers who will have an impact.